Border Wars (2013)

-Border Wars (2013) was a professional wrestling internet pay-per-view (iPPV) event produced by Ring of Honor (ROH) and Japanese Wrestling Promotion Pro Wrestling Noah.
+Border Wars (2013) was a professional wrestling internet pay-per-view (iPPV) event co-produced by Ring of Honor (ROH) and Japanese wrestling promotion Pro Wrestling Noah.
 It took place on May 4, 2013, at the Ted Reeve Arena in Toronto, Ontario, Canada.

 Storylines

 Border Wars 2013 featured professional wrestling matches, which involved different wrestlers from pre-existing scripted feuds, plots, and storylines that played out on ROH's television programs.
 Wrestlers portrayed villains or heroes as they followed a series of events that built tension and culminated in a wrestling match or series of matches.